CatchRules

 For most species in Colorado, you'll want to check four things before keeping a fish: open season (year-round vs. spring/fall windows), size limit (minimum and any maximum), slot limit (a permitted size range with everything outside released), and daily bag.
 Many waters layer additional restrictions on gear, hook type, or live-bait use.

 The species cards above link to the rule tables we maintain for each fishery.
-Trout, Largemouth Bass, Smallmouth Bass, and Walleye are the most-rule-dense fisheries in Colorado's data.
+Colorado trout 2026, Colorado largemouth bass 2026, Colorado smallmouth bass 2026, and Colorado walleye 2026 are the most-rule-dense fisheries in Colorado's data.

 Reference only.
 Regulations change frequently, often mid-season.
 Always confirm with CPW before keeping a catch.
 The CatchRules iOS app reflects the same data, with offline access and species identification.